Contact Us

 Overview

-- On the positive side - currently, better equipment and improved operation practices along with improved awareness of various pollution risks allow a more optimistic view of gas stations as integral part of urban environments with less pollution risks.
-Additionally, gas station pollution penalties and fines exist and are evolving insuring overall considerable less spills.
+- On the positive side - currently, better equipment and improved operation practices along with improved awareness of various pollution risks allow a more optimistic view of gas stations as integral part of urban environments with fewer pollution risks.
+Additionally, gas station pollution penalties and fines exist and are evolving, ensuring overall considerably fewer spills.

-- On the negative side - almost a century of operation (of some stations) left a legacy of petroleum pollution (of soil and groundwater) that is found through current time and may extend few blocks away from the station.
-Additionally, the current economic difficulties seem to affect the implementation enforcement of some environmental-safe measures at gas stations.
-For example, California, one of the leading states on environmental regulations, is facing a proposal to temporarily suspended the state rules requiring gas station owners to install costly pollution control equipment.
-The proposal addresses the requirement to install vapor-control nozzles, which will be postponed 1 year (till 2010) in order to avoid negative impacts on state economy and gas prices.
-In this context, gas stations are repeatedly cited for air pollution.
-For example, according to a July 2006 article from San Diego (see SignOnSanDiego.com), only in San Diego county approximately 1.3 billion gallons of gasoline are pumped into vehicles each year at more than 900 gas stations, while 800 tons of vapor escape into the atmosphere each year.
+- On the negative side - almost a century of operation (of some stations) left a legacy of petroleum pollution (of soil and groundwater) that is found through current time and may extend to a few blocks away from the station.
+Additionally, the current economic difficulties seem to affect the implementation enforcement of some environmental-safe measures at gas stations, and consequently, gas stations are repeatedly cited for air pollution.
+There are now close to 170,000 fuel retailers (gas stations) at this moment in the U.S. alone.
+According to USEIA, 143.37 billion gallons were pumped in the U.S. in 2016, the largest gasoline consumption ever.